Catholic School Bundles: Catechists, Teachers, and Parents

 Choosing amongst Catholic Confirmation names can require much study when you search for that perfect patron saint.
 It's easy when you know a few resources.

-The real "list" is a subset of the list of Catholic saints names. since we choose from this list.
 You can choose any saint, although it is customary for men to choose masculine names and ladies to choose feminine names.

 Once you've chosen a saint, then you can then focus on books about that saint as well as books written by that saint.